 MYTH #5: Pizza boxes are not recyclable.

-Pizza boxes are recyclable, crusts are not!
+Pizza boxes are recyclable, crusts and grease stains are not!
 Make sure to remove crusts and scrape cheese off the inside of the box before recycling.
 If the box is greasy, chances are that it can’t be recycled.

 MYTH #6: If something has the recycling arrows on it, it’s recyclable, right?